lookit/ember-lookit-frameplayer/app/components/exp-lookit-change-detection/doc.rst

 also specify how long to present the images for, how long to clear the screen in between image pairs, and how long the test trial should be altogether.

-You provide four lists of images to use in this frame: `leftImagesA`, `leftImagesB`, `rightImagesA`, and `rightImagesB`.
-The left stream will alternate between images in `leftImagesA` and `leftImagesB`.
-The right stream will alternate between images in `rightImagesA` and `rightImagesB`.
+You provide four lists of images (or videos!) to use in this frame: `leftImagesA`, `leftImagesB`, `rightImagesA`, and `rightImagesB`.
+The left stream will alternate between images/videos in `leftImagesA` and `leftImagesB`.
+The right stream will alternate between images/videos in `rightImagesA` and `rightImagesB`.
 They are either presented in random order (default) within those lists, or can be presented in the exact order listed by setting `randomizeImageOrder` to false.